RedBucketRealty/Planning/android_plans/business_requirements.md

   - Navigation to a rental agreement of the virtual space
   - Has functionality to add virtual space to a favorites page list
   - Has functionality to add to cart page
-  - Has functionality to rent right away
 - Rental agreement pages
   - Show Text of the rental agreement
   - Show agreement button
   - Require verification via email sent code
+- A profile page
+  - Display user data
+  - Has functionality to edit user data
+    - Has functionality to get authorization to edit user data
-- Compliance document and KYC pages
+  - Has navigation to a Compliance document and KYC page
-  - Display multiple compliance and KYC needs
+  - Has navigation to a referral page
+  - Has navigation to licenses and attributions
+  - Has navigation to data policy, privacy policy, and terms of use page
+  - Has navigation to a contact page with contact email, link to website, and mailing address of the company
+  - Has navigation to get help page with email, in app chat, and help page link
-  - Navigation to each document upload page
+  - Has navigation to Notifications page
-  - Display verification status
-  - Display why compliance document is needed
 - Notifications page
   - Should come as a push notification
   - Display all notifications
   - Indicate unseen notifications
+- Compliance document and KYC pages
+  - Display multiple compliance and KYC needs for personal and business
+  - Has functionality for uploading relevant documents
+  - Display verification status
+  - Display why compliance document is needed
 - A referral page
   - Displays referral code
   - Display usage of referral code without exposing PII: number of users and time of usage
   - Has sharing functionality
-- A profile page
-  - Has navigation to a Compliance document and KYC page
-  - Has navigation to a referral page
-  - Has navigation to licenses and attributions
-  - Has navigation to privacy policy page
-  - Has navigation to data policy page
-  - Has navigation to an email for contact
+- Search <!-- TODO: Add search functionality -->
-  - Has navigation to in app chat
+- In-app chat <!-- TODO: Add in app chat functionality -->